KhronosGroup/VK-GL-CTS/external/openglcts/README.md

 a default (window) framebuffer supports the following configuration:
    <ol type="a">
    <li>at least a 16-bit color buffer, at least a 15-bit depth buffer, and at
-   least a one-bit stencil buffer;</li>
-   <li>at least a 16-bit color buffer, at least a 15-bit depth buffer, and at
-   least a one-bit stencil buffer;</li>
+   least a 1-bit stencil buffer;</li>
    <li>exactly a RGBA color buffer with 8 bits per channel, a 24-bit depth buffer,
-   a eight-bit stencil buffer, and no multisample buffer;</li>
+   a 8-bit stencil buffer, and no multisample buffer;</li>
    <li>exactly a RGBA color buffer with 8 bits per channel, a 24-bit depth buffer,
-   a eight-bit stencil buffer, and a multisample buffer with 4 samples;</li>
+   a 8-bit stencil buffer, and a multisample buffer with 4 samples;</li>
    <li>exactly a RGB color buffer with 5 bits for the R and B channels and 6 bits
    for the G channel, no depth buffer, no stencil buffer, and no multisample buffer.</li>
    </ol>